mjuniper/ambitious-arcgis-app-2019/workshop/2-architecture.md

 - observe that we now see search results (that are always the same regardless of what you search for)

 ### Notes:
-- Data binding to a collection
+- Data binding to a collection: `each` helper
-- `each` helper

 ## Refactor to use a results-item component